vrutkovs/audit-log-stats/README.md

 # Audit Log metrics

-This app parses audit log and sends them to VictoriaMetrics.
+This app parses kubernetes audit log files and sends them to VictoriaMetrics.
 Grafana dashboard is rendering stats derived from those to find noisy apps or requests taking too much time.

+See [k8s documentation](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/) for more information on how to enable audit logs and where to find them.

 ## Howto